-In contrast, countries such as the United Kingdom, the United States, and Belgium, have adopted a single-tier system.
+In contrast, countries such as the the United Kingdom, the United States, and Belgium, have adopted a single-tier system.
 These jurisdictions do not distinguish between domestic and international arbitration, instead regulating them under a unified framework.
-It is worth noting that several countries with long-standing arbitration histories, such as the United States and the United Kingdom, did not separate international arbitration from domestic arbitration.23 These jurisdictions have relatively mature arbitration practices, and their decision to regulate both domestic and international arbitration together was driven by considerations of legal stability and predictability.24 In fact,
+It is worth noting that several countries with long-standing arbitration histories, such as the United States and the United Kingdom, did not separate international arbitration from domestic arbitration.
+These jurisdictions have relatively mature arbitration practices, and their decision to regulate both domestic and international arbitration together was driven by considerations of legal stability and predictability.
+In fact, these countries have significantly influenced the development of modern arbitration systems, with many of the principles and provisions of the UNCITRAL Model Law being drawn from their own legal traditions.
+Consequently, adopting a single-tier system that does not separate domestic and international arbitration would possibly not produce unanticipated or unmanageable outcomes in these jurisdictions.

-23 Federal Arbitration Act of the United States was firstly enacted at 1925, while UK Arbitration Act enacted at 1950.
-Both came into effect even before the establishment of the 1958 New York Convention and the 1985

-UNCITRAL Model Law.
+&lt;sup>23 Federal Arbitration Act of the United States was firstly enacted at 1925, while UK Arbitration Act enacted at 1950.
+Both came into effect even before the establishment of the 1958 New York Convention and the 1985 UNCITRAL Model Law.